Persian cat and kitten advice, tips, links, and FAQ’s

 Answer: Well, that is a good question.
-Get yourself a clean empty squirt bottle, fill it with plain water and squirt kitty’s hind end when he or she attempts to display a behavior that is undesirable.
-You can also use canned air; you know the type we use to clean our keyboard with.
-Both of these methods work great.
-Kitty will learn after once or twice that behavior is a no-no!
+Get yourself a clean, empty squirt bottle, fill it with plain water, and squirt the kitty’s bottom end when he or she attempts to display a behavior that is undesirable.
+You can also use canned air, the type we use to clean our keyboard with.
+Both methods work great.
+Kitty will learn after once or twice that behavior is a no-no.

 Question: Do all kittens have blue eyes?